sfigg/commercialization-public/docset/design/device-experiences/docking.md

 </tbody>
 </table>
 All these recommendations are in addition to the touchpad requirements detailed in the <a href="../minimum/minimum-hardware-requirements-overview">minimum hardware requirements</a>.

-### A Note on Thunderbolt

-#### Thunderbolt on systems

-Thunderbolt 3 is the only universal (data, video, and power) system port today based on the USB Type-C connector that can connect to any Thunderbolt, DisplayPort, or USB device.
-Thunderbolt systems can operate in 3 modes:

-1. Thunderbolt over Type-C alternate mode / 40 Gbps
-2. DisplayPort over Type-C alternate mode / 20 Gbps
-3. USB mode up to USB 3.1 / 10 Gbps

-Thunderbolt adopted the USB-PD specification and provides a standard 15 watts for bus-powered devices and (optional) notebook charging up to 100 watts.
-Thunderbolt also supports daisychaining up to six devices from a single Thunderbolt computer port.

-Thunderbolt 3 can support up to two streams (eight lanes) of DisplayPort 1.2 video bandwidth:

-+ One 4K display (4096 x 2160) of 30-bit color @120 Hz
-+ One 5K display (5120 x 2880) of 30-bit color @60 Hz
-+ Two 4K displays each (4096 x 2160) of 30-bit color @60 Hz

-#### Thunderbolt on docks or docking displays

-As mentioned, Thunderbolt 3 fulfills the promise of the Type-C connector so that system ports can connect to any Thunderbolt, DisplayPort, or USB device.
-Because of this, the majority of the Type-C system ports with data, video, and power support Thunderbolt today.
-On the dock side, however, Type-C is still evolving to enable docks that can support either (1) Thunderbolt over Type-C alternate mode or (2) DisplayPort over Type-C alternate mode, depending on the system port capabilities.

-Intel, Microsoft, and the industry are working on next-generation universal docking solutions to support both Thunderbolt and DisplayPort alternate modes from a single dock.
-Future docking solutions will enable the ultimate goal of software and hardware interoperability with any Type-C (data, video, and power) enabled computer.
-Please contact your Intel field sales representative to get in contact with the Thunderbolt team for more details.

-For docks based on Intel’s current hardware (Alpine Ridge), we recommend that system requirements be clearly communicated on packaging, websites, and collateral to inform users that this Type-C dock or display will only work with Thunderbolt-enabled systems and how to identify whether the system supports Thunderbolt.
-Go to https://thunderbolttechnology.net/developers for Thunderbolt brand and usage guidelines.

 ## Wireless docking